Clay Foundation Stains: Why They Happen in Katy Homes

 - Downspouts dumping near the wall.
 If your gutters dump into a flower bed right next to the foundation instead of into a proper extension or drain, the concentrated water flow creates a localized staining hotspot every rain.

 The staining is almost always a symptom of something you can fix.
 Wash it once, fix the cause, and it will take years to come back.
-Wash it without fixing the cause and you will be washing it every six months. — The talk we have with every Cinco Ranch customer that calls about this
+Wash it without fixing the cause and you will be washing it every six months. — A practical note for Cinco Ranch foundation-stain quotes

 Why DIY Methods Usually Fall Short